 The bay's history dates back to the mid-1700s when Spanish explorer Gaspar de Portolà camped in the area with his crew when attempting to find Monterey Bay.
 There is a beach to stop and take pictures, along with picnic tables.
 It's one of the first stops many make along the route that can be busy at times.

 A popular hang out for California wildlife, this rock stands out due to its white color—thanks to the deposits left by its residents.
 Bring binoculars, and you'll be able to see pelicans, sea lions, seals, otters, and cormorants.
 Note: Bird Rock has the only public restroom along 17-Mile Drive, so be sure to plan a stop here.

 The Lone Cypress

 This famous 250-year-old Cypress tree is perched on a rock overlooking the ocean and has become so renowned that the Pebble Beach Company incorporated the tree into its logo.
 While you can't access where the tree sits directly, there are still plenty of places to take great pictures of this famous tree from the shoreline.

 Every car must pay an entrance fee to enter 17-Mile Drive.
-Bicyclists can enter for free if they go through the Pacific Grove entrance, but motorcycles aren't allowed.
+Bicyclists can join for free if they go through the Pacific Grove entrance, but motorcycles aren't allowed.
 There is a rumor that you may have your entrance fee deducted from your bill if you eat at one of the restaurants owned by the Pebble Beach Company.
 There are several entrance points to get to 17-Mile Drive, but the best way if traveling from Monterey is from Highway 1 at Highway 68.

 It's best to visit 17-Mile Drive in the fall and spring in the afternoon when you will have the best chance of clear skies and no rain.
 Be sure to bring layers and dress for the weather, as it can be much colder on the drive than it is inland.
 The drive takes about three hours, making it an excellent afternoon activity.